ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

     src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/announcement-heirarchy-narrow-on-light.svg' | url }}">
 </picture>

-We also use the term “More information available below” to signal that someone can explore the list item’s child contents in more detail.
+We also use the term “More information available below” to signal that someone can explore the list item’s child content in more detail.
 This is accomplished via pressing:

 - <kbd>Tab</kbd>: Navigates forwards through each child interactive element in sequence.
 - <kbd>Shift</kbd> + <kbd>Tab</kbd>: Navigates backwards through each child interactive element in sequence.